PerdueCo/Gi-ServiceLifetimeDemo/README.md

 # 📘 README.md — ServiceLifetimeDemo

 ***'A beginner-friendly, instructor-style walkthrough of .NET Core service lifetimes.'***
- ***Project Purpose***

-ServiceLifetimeDemo
-Understanding Transient, Scoped, and Singleton in a simple, hands-on way
+## Understanding Transient, Scoped, and Singleton in a simple, hands-on way

 Welcome!
 This project was created to give learners—whether new developers, students, or early-career engineers—a clear and practical demonstration of how .NET Core service lifetimes work.